Award-Winning New Hampshire Home Care

 Live Free Home Health Care is locally operated and proud to serve the families of the Lakes Region with a continued focus on quality care and service.

 Bartlett Named Caregiver of the Quarter at Live Free Home Health Care

-NEW HAMPTON – Janet Bartlett came to LFHHC after a long career as a Grants Specialist for grant projects being done throughout the New England states with the Environmental Protection Agency.
-“My husband and I came to the Lakes Region often to visit his family and we fell in love with the area,” she relates.
+NEW HAMPTON – Janet Bartlett came to LFHHC after a long career as a Grants Specialist for grant projects throughout the New England states with the Environmental Protection Agency.
+“My husband and I came to the Lakes Region often to visit his family, and we fell in love with the area,” she relates.